About Addiction: Causes, Symptoms & Treatment Guide For 2025

 Early recognition of addiction and acknowledgement that a problem exists is vital for recovery.
 Common indicators include:

-- Intense cravings for taking addictive substances or engaging in activities/behaviours (e.g. gambling, pornography, overspending) one is addicted to.
+- Intense cravings for taking addictive substances or engaging in activities/behaviours (e.g. gambling, pornography, overspending) one is addicted to (National Institute on Drug Abuse, 2020)

-- Loss of control over frequency or quantity of substance use/engagement in a given behaviour.
+- Loss of control (SAMHSA, 2020) over frequency or quantity of substance use/engagement in a given behaviour.

-- Neglecting responsibilities at home, work, or school due to the effects of the behaviour/drug or abstinence/withdrawal therefrom.
+- Neglecting responsibilities (SAMHSA, 2020) at home, work, or school due to the effects of the behaviour/drug or abstinence/withdrawal therefrom.

-- Secrecy and dishonesty about engagement in an addictive behaviour and/or drug usage.
+- Secrecy and dishonesty about engagement in an addictive behaviour and/or drug usage (National Institute on Drug Abuse, 2020)

-Seeking professional help is crucial if you, or someone you know, exhibits these warning signs of addiction.
+Seeking professional help, thus, is crucial if you, or someone you know, exhibits these warning signs of addiction.

 What Causes Addiction?

-- Brain Chemistry – Addictive substances and behaviours alter (increase) brain dopamine levels in the nucleus accumbens (pleasure centre) of the brain, reinforcing dependency.
+Addictive substances and behaviours alter (increase) brain dopamine levels in the nucleus accumbens (pleasure centre) of the brain, facilitating the development of a drug dependency (National Institute on Drug Abuse, 2020).

 Stages of Addiction